Marianne comes from Scotland and recently had her first baby.

 Music and rhythm are very important for your baby's development.
 Get your baby a rattle or two.
 Maracas are great for babies - you can show them how to shake to begin with, watch them learn how to hold it themselves until finally they master grasping and shaking it themselves.
 The beginning of an exciting journey learning cause and effect and how they can influence it.

-I recommend these.
+I recommend these musical toys.
 They are simple, well made and possible for small hands to grasp.
 I discovered them at some baby classes I went to with my baby, he loved them so I got some for him at home.
-(If you are in the UK they are sold under the brand Halilat) musical toys
+(If you are in the UK they are sold under the brand Halilat)

 6. Teething Toys

 Babies love exploring objects with their mouths.
 When they are teething it can also help them to have something to chew on.
 On average babies get their first tooth at 6 months, but some come earlier and others later, and it can be a long process.
 My poor baby started teething at about 4 months, but his tooth only broke through at 5 months.
 I had various teething toys, but he found most of them too difficult to hold and a bit large to get his mouth around.
-Friends recommended to me, which was a lot better as it was easy for him to hold and small enough to fit in his mouth.
-If I could only ever buy one teething toy, I would get one of these. the matchstick monkey
+Friends recommended the matchstick monkey to me, which was a lot better as it was easy for him to hold and small enough to fit in his mouth.
+If I could only ever buy one teething toy, I would get one of these.

 7. A Toothbrush